AEFeinstein/gbaZero/README.md

 The amplifier is an LM4875.
 That amp only does mono sound, but it can automatically switch between a speaker and a headphone jack.
 An earlier design had a separate analog switch IC which could handle stereo output, but was way more cumbersome.
 The GBA only has one speaker anyway (though headphones have two).

 ![20 - Audio Fixes.jpg](https://raw.githubusercontent.com/AEFeinstein/gbaZero/master/Images/Assembly/20%20-%20Audio%20Fixes.jpg)
 So about that problem, when I went to test the audio, the speaker got hot.
 As a colleague said "you can't hear DC," and indeed there was a DC voltage across the speaker.
 There are two kinds of audio line levels.
 Balanced audio uses equal and opposite voltages to drive a speaker.
 Unbalanced audio uses a varying voltage and a constant ground to drive a speaker.
 Headphones tend to use unbalanced line levels while speakers tend to use balanced levels.
-The Raspberyy Pi 3 has a headphone jack, and does in fact use unbalanced line levels.
+The Raspberry Pi 3 has a headphone jack, and does in fact use unbalanced line levels.
 However, the amplifier I chose expects a balanced level input, and when you give it unbalanced audio, it outputs a DC current across the speaker.
 All that had to change was to remove the last pulldown resistor before the amplifier and let the last capacitor filter out all the DC voltage.

 This took me forever to figure out, and in fact the solution was proposed by a colleague who earned his name in the silkscreen for version two.
 Some failed debugging attempts were to power the audio circuitry with 3.3V instead of 5V (the cut and solder blob in the top left), replacing R13 with a wire, and dis/reconnecting the volume potentiometer.
 Gross.